 Myth #1: Earning Miles & Points takes too much time – what’s the point?

 I’ll be the first one to admit it; travel hacking is a skill that takes time to perfect.
 But if you have the end game in mind – flying first class to your island resort in Bora Bora – this will keep you motivated enough to keep going.
-The secret is to think of miles and points as an investment, and your payoff as that magnificent holiday with a loved one.
+The secret is to think of miles and points as an investment, and your payoff as that magnificent holiday with a loved one, so at the beginning you can take economy class or even travel by car or boat, since there are services as the red hook ferry which can take you to great places as islands.
 It also helps when you learn to make the miles and points system a part of your everyday life.
 Just don’t get too obsessive about it, and try to have fun while doing it!

 Myth #2: I don’t fly enough to benefit from frequent-flyer programs.